basecamp/handbook/international-travel-guide.md

 ## Any Questions?

 Hitting a snag or have any questions?
-Ping Jeremy, Jane, or Andrea and we can help.
+Ping Jeremy or Andrea and we can help.